 Disney+ – $8.99 a month

 The next stage in Disney’s plan to take over the world.
 In a decade we will be using our DisneyDollars to pay for our DisneyFuel before getting lunch at McDisney’s.
 Disney has an incredible library, with all the Star Wars, Marvel, Pixar and of course the Disney library.
 The only downside, as one of the newer services, is the lack of original stuff.
-I mean there is Mandalorian, which is epic, but that is about it.
+I mean there is Mandalorian, which is epic, but that is about it for moment, but some of the bigger movies like Mulan are now being dropped there rather than cinema.
 They have big plans for this, especially with Marvel and Star Wars, so this will be a staple in the future.

 Prime Video $6.99 a month